 Yulia Dotsenko is a UK-based Artist, Art Historian, and Environmental Designer.
 She holds an MLitt degree with Distinction in History of Art and Art-World Practice from Christie’s Education (London) / the University of Glasgow (2018).
-Her program Art and Architecture from Antiquity to the Middle Ages and Renaissance investigated material culture from Mesopotamia to Europe c.1500 studying key formative stages of Western Art.
+Her programme Art and Architecture from Antiquity to the Middle Ages and Renaissance investigated material culture from Mesopotamia to Europe c.1500 studying key formative stages of Western Art.
 She also majored in Environmental Design and received training in Academic Painting and Drawing in Moscow.
 In 2011, Dotsenko won the International Competition of Concepts “Space and the Future of Humanity.”
 She was featured in the documentary “Olympus: Four Paths to Reach the Gods” (Greece, 2017; and 2020 TV Series, Episode 1).
 Her work is exhibited internationally and is held in private and public collections worldwide.
 Her recent collaboration with the University of Exeter Environment and Sustainability Institute (The ESI Creative Exchange Programme) resulted in an Art-Science exhibition which presented current world-leading research on wave energy extraction through a series of seascape paintings.
 Dotsenko’s ongoing work focuses on major environmental problems such as climate change and its effects and is intended to raise public awareness to tackle these problems.

 Warrington, Timothy.
 Document of Critical Analysis.
 Artist: Yulia Dotsenko, Art Critic: Timothy Warrington, pp.1-20, Chianciano Art Museum.

 Published on Oct 18, 2014.